 I am yet to hear a plausible answer from him because he's gone senile since that day.

-Today he still sits inside the storeroom, looks at the empty space and keeps laughing happily.
+Today he still sits inside the storeroom, looking at the empty space and laughing happily.